MyayKhway/flow_rate_IOT/README.md

   },
 ```

 The seed.ts is written with Prisma, however, due to the nature of data being difficult to simulate with ORM supported syntax.
 The raw SQL was executed by the ORM.
+This seed.ts file will be run whenever `npx prisma migrate` is run therefore whenever the project needs to be started in a new environment, the database can be readily migrated.

 ```typescript
 import { PrismaClient } from '@prisma/client';